Home page - Contents - Catalogs - Falconers section

 Falconry Dave Scarbrough

 Inexpensive electric fencing spools, some with optional electric drill adaptor.
-You'll need to contact these to find a stockist nearby.Rutland Electric Fencing Ltd
+You'll need to contact them to find a stockist.Rutland Electric Fencing Ltd Gallagher Electric Fencing

 A few good Knots

 The International Guild of Knot Tyers